sorgerlab/indra/doc/installation.rst

     export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_74.jdk/Contents/Home

-4. Then first install Cython (tested with version 0.28.1) followed by pyjnius (note that the released version of pyjnius does _not_ work with recent Cython versions, hence installation from Github is required).
+4. Then first install Cython (tested with version 0.28.1) followed by pyjnius (tested with version 1.1.4).
    These need to be broken up into two sequential calls to pip install.